postsharp/Metalama.Documentation/content/conceptual/architecture/internal-only-implement.md

 In the parent project, assume we have the following interface protected by the <xref:Metalama.Extensions.Architecture.Aspects.InternalOnlyImplementAttribute> attribute:

-[!metalama-sample ~/code/Metalama.Documentation.SampleCode.AspectFramework/Architecture/InternalOnlyImplement.Dependency.cs]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/Architecture/InternalOnlyImplement.Dependency.cs]

 If we try to implement this interface in a child project, a warning is reported:

-[!metalama-sample ~/code/Metalama.Documentation.SampleCode.AspectFramework/Architecture/InternalOnlyImplement.cs tabs="target"]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/Architecture/InternalOnlyImplement.cs tabs="target"]